projectsbyif/design-patterns-catalogue/content/patterns/adapt-to-content-and-context.md

 alt: Anomalies are detected in what someone says and their case is automatically flagged as urgent

 advantages:
- - Analysing language-based signals has been proven to effectively prioritise vulnerable people’s access to services
+ - Carefully analysing language-based signals has been proven to effectively prioritise people’s access to services
  - Contextual cues such as location, time of day and others can be used to protect people from harm
  - People can use their own language to communicate with services in an accessible and inclusive way
  - Established guidance for natural language processing and automated decision making ensures experiences can be consistent in regulated sectors